OSGeo/gdal/doc/source/programs/gdalattachpct.rst

 .. option:: -of <format>

     Select the output format.
-Starting with
-    GDAL 2.3, if not specified, the format is guessed from the extension (previously was GTiff).
+If not specified, the format is guessed from the extension.
 Use the short format name.

 .. option:: <palette_file>